Twisted Conjugacy in Big Mapping Class Groups: Main results

-A finite-type connected subsurface $\Sigma\subset S$ is called \textit{non-displaceable} if $f(\Sigma)\cap \Sigma\neq \emptyset$ for all $ f\in \Homeo(S)$.
-In \cite[Theorem 3.13]{rafi}, the authors also gave an algebraic characterisation which says the following: $\Sigma\subset S$ is non-displaceable if and only if $\MCG(S)$ contains a non-trivial normal free subgroup.
-It follows from the classification of surfaces that there are uncountably many such infinite-type surfaces. \begin{example} \begin{enumerate}[leftmargin=*] \item Let $0<\text{Genus}(S)<\infty$.
-By the classification of surfaces, we have $S\cong \Sigma_g-E$, where $E\simeq\mathrm{Ends}(S)$ is a totally disconnected closed subset of $\Sigma_g$ (see \cite{richards}).
-Then $\Sigma_g$ is a non-displaceable subsurface of $S$ as $\Sigma_g$ contains non-separating curves but $S-\Sigma_g$ does not. \item Let $S:=\Omega_n\;(n\geq 3)$ be an infinite genus surface with exactly $n$ non-planar ends then $S$ contains a non-displaceable subsurface. \item If $S$ is a zero genus surface such that $\mathrm{Ends}(S)$ is countable and $|\mathrm{Ends}(S)|\geq 3$, then $S$ contains a non-displaceable subsurface. \item The Blooming Cantor tree surface also contains a non-displaceable subsurface. \end{enumerate} \end{example} For more examples, the reader is referred to \cite{mr20}.
-In order to state and prove one of our main theorems, we need one more piece of information.
+For more examples, the reader is referred to \cite{mr20}.
+In order to state and prove one of our main theorems, we need another piece of information.
 There is a celebrated construction of quasi-trees of metric spaces (popularly known as \emph{BBF family for a group $G$}) developed by Bestvina, Bromberg and Fujiwara.
 We will not be describing this here but we refer the interested readers to \cite{BBF}.
 However, using this machinery, in \cite{rafi} the authors proved the following important result which will be sufficient for our purpose. \begin{lemma}\cite[Theorem 2.9]{rafi} Let $S$ be a connected orientable infinite-type surface which contains a connected non-displaceable subsurface $\Sigma$ of finite-type.
-Then there exists an unbounded hyperbolic space $X$ equipped with a $($continuous$)$ non-elementary isometric action of $\MCG(S)$ $($resp. $\MCG^{\pm}(S))$. \end{lemma} \begin{theorem} Let $S$ be a connected orientable infinite-type surface without boundary which contains a non-displaceable subsurface then $\MCG(S)$ has the $R_{\infty}$-property. \end{theorem} \begin{proof} In view of \lemref{hqr}, the action of $\MCG(S)$ (resp. $\MCG^{\pm}(S)$) on $X$ is non-elementary.
-Then there is an element $g$ of $\MCG(S)$ such that $\tau(g)>0$ (i.e., $g$ is a loxodromic isometry with respect to this action).
+Then there exists an unbounded hyperbolic space $X$ equipped with a $($continuous$)$ non-elementary isometric action of $\MCG(S)$ $($resp. $\MCG^{\pm}(S))$. \end{lemma} \begin{theorem} Let $S$ be a connected orientable infinite-type surface without boundary which contains a non-displaceable subsurface.
+Then $\MCG(S)$ has the $R_{\infty}$-property. \end{theorem} \begin{proof} In view of \lemref{hqr}, the action of $\MCG(S)$ (resp. $\MCG^{\pm}(S)$) on $X$ is non-elementary.
+Then there is an element $g$ of $\MCG(S)$ such that $\tau(g)>0$ (i.e. $g$ is a loxodromic isometry with respect to this action).
 By \corref{infinitecc}, $\MCG(S)$ has infinitely many conjugacy classes (of loxodromic elements)\footnote{$\MCG(S)$ has infinitely many conjugacy classes by powers of a Dehn twist also as in \thmref{mainthm1}.}.
 Now let $\varphi\in \Aut(\MCG(S))$ which is not inner.
-Then by \lemref{out}\eqref{out2}, we have $\MCG(S)_{\varphi}\cong\MCG(S)\rtimes_{\varphi}\Z/2\Z\cong\MCG^{\pm}(S)$, i.e., we have the following short exact sequence of groups
+Then by \lemref{out}\eqref{out2}, we have $\MCG(S)_{\varphi}\cong\MCG(S)\rtimes_{\varphi}\Z/2\Z\cong\MCG^{\pm}(S)$, i.e. we have the following short exact sequence of groups